Nonna Bodrova: Career

 She began working for the Soviet Central Television immediately after graduation.
 She, along with Igor Kirillov, co-anchored the news program Vremya and was the news frontman of the Soviet Union's state-owned network for all of the nation's pivotal events since the 1950s, covering the annual celebrations of state occasions.

 Personal life

 She was married to Boris Bodrov and had only one child, Boris.

 Death

 Bodrova died on 31 January 2009 from lung disease.
 Her remains were buried on Troyekurovskoye Cemetery, Moscow, Russia.

 Legacy and honors

 Angelina Vovk, a TV presenter and People's Artist of the Russian Federation commented that Bodrova was "always collected, very strict, rarely smiled, but when she smiled, it was a very kind smile.
-It was entirely devoted to his work and to his work.
-She had two lighthouse in life - her family and her son, and her work in the media".
+She was entirely devoted to her work.
+She had two purposes in life - her family, and her work in the media".

 Bodrova was an Honored Artist of the RSFSR.
 She was also a recipient of USSR State Prize.